Bruh722/ccjs200/README.md

 13. Sample spaces (review): What is the sample space for the age at release variable?
 14. Sample spaces (review): What is the sample space for the rearrest/recidivism variable?
-15. Alphanumeric data: when we have qualitative/categorical or dichotomous variables, we can symbolize the elements in the sample space with either numbers or letters.
+15. Alphanumeric data (page 27): when we have qualitative/categorical or dichotomous variables, we can symbolize the elements in the sample space with either numbers or letters.
 Here is a computer example to illustrate:

 ```R
 # enter the data